fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 - A Good filler has one Good (+3) skill and one Average (+1) skill.

-You can use skills from <em>Fate Core</em> or whatever Fate game you’re playing, or you can make up brand-new skills specific to your fillers.
+You can use skills from _Fate Core_ or whatever Fate game you’re playing, or you can make up brand-new skills specific to your fillers.
 Those mob enforcers might have Fair (+2) Tommy Guns, while the crazed velociraptors might have Good (+3) Claws &amp; Fangs and Average (+1) Dodge.
 If a filler enemy ever does something that isn’t covered by its skills, it rolls at Mediocre (+0) or it automatically fails (if that would be simpler).

 #### Stunts

 Fillers don’t get stunts.
 They exist to be simple, and stunts make them more complex than they need to be.
-You can, at your option, make them <em>dangerous fillers</em>, giving them Weapon:1.
+You can, at your option, make them _dangerous fillers_, giving them Weapon:1.

 #### Stress and Consequences